tarwn/lessthandot-hugo/blogs/content/posts/2010-03-02-mirror-it-baby.md

 It is surprising and interesting that High Protection results have a higher average than High Availability, however, as previously mentioned, the tests are crude.
 They were executed 20 times to obtain the average.
 Keep in mind that network traffic is all part of this equation and a very important piece.
 Although this was on a dedicated data line, there is still log shipping and other data packets contending with bandwidth.

-## No surprises…
+## No surprises...

 There is no hidden agenda in the operating modes for mirroring.
 There are no huge catches between performance, protection and availability.
 The operating modes truly are what they say they are.
 We can see as with any asynchronous operations, performance is much better overall as compared to the synchronous operating High Protection and Availability modes.
 For working with mirroring over a WAN, there are still alternatives to an automatic failover.
 Those alternatives bring the need for a DBA to write his or her own monitoring tools and react to events in mirroring but they can be very effective and allow you to have high performance while still staying in a high(er) availability mode.

-Paul’s blog on [monitoring mirroring][2] is excellent and can be used to monitor and force some condition events to failover mirrors that are in high performance operating mode.
+Paul's blog on [monitoring mirroring][2] is excellent and can be used to monitor and force some condition events to failover mirrors that are in high performance operating mode.
 This can act as a witness type monitoring device.
 Be careful how you determine to failover when it comes to a WAN.
 Things like the witness work off ping to the principal and mirror.
 By default, this there is a 10 second threshold, so the concept of a WAN may force the 10 second threshold to vary.
 Typically, this is set higher to prevent unwanted failovers to your mirror in a WAN landscape.

-## Research for the advantage…
+## Research for the advantage...

 Once again, these statistics are brief and a rough drawing as mirroring goes.
 The following documentation should be reviewed from BOL while in the planning phases of implementing mirroring, “[Database Mirroring Concepts][3]”